Courses

 • Describe why “unmotivated” people behave the way they do.

-• Describe a strategy for helping people grow in their jobs.
+• Develop a strategy for helping people grow in their jobs.

-• Describe seven common pitfalls of recognizing employee contributions and a strategy for avoiding each.
+• Identify seven common pitfalls of recognizing employee contributions and use a strategy to avoid each.

 • Describe five characteristics of high-performance teams.

-• Demonstrate an ability to analyze the symptoms of low motivation and identify the cause thereof.
+• Analyze the symptoms of low motivation and identify the causes.

-• Intended Audience: This class is helpful for all people who supervise others.
-It is particularly important for those who face disgruntled, resistant, or otherwise “unmotivated” employees and those who feel overwhelmed by their workloads.
+Intended Audience: Leaders, managers, and supervisors.
+This class is particularly helpful for those who face disgruntled, resistant, or otherwise “unmotivated” employees and those who feel overwhelmed by their workloads.
 It is also a valuable course for mid-level managers who want their direct reports to become more capable supervisors.